timm/fun/docs/sym.md

 Note that the analog  of entropy for continuous distributions is Standard deviation (discussed below).

 [^ent]: For an approximate justification of  this formula,  consder a piece of string 10 meters long, stained in two places by a  meter of red and two metres of green.
 The probability of stumbling over those colors is Pr=0.1 and Pg=0.2, respectively.
-To measure the variety of the signal in that string, we could record the effort associated with reconstructing it (i.e. finding all its parts).
-To that end, for each color, fold the string in half till oen color is isolated (which requires a number of folds that is approximately _log2(Px)_).
-Wehn the  probability of doing tose folds is  proportinal to the odds we'll look for that color, then the total effort is _Px*log2(Px)_ (which is repeated for all colors).
-Finally, by convention, we throw a minus sign around the summation.
+To measure the variety of the signal in that string, we record the effort associated with reconstructing it (i.e. finding all its parts).
+To that end, for each color, we fold the string in half until one color is isolated (this needs approximately _log2(Px)_ folds).
+The  probability of doing those folds is  proportinal to the odds we'll look for that color.
+That is,  the total effort is _Px*log2(Px)_ (which must be repeated for all colors; i.e. _&sumlPx*log2(Px)_).
+Note that, by convention, we throw a minus sign around the summation (otherwise, we will be forever reporting negative values).

 ```awk
 function SymEnt(i,   p,e,k) {